kater-ai/kater-docs/doc/onboard-butler/metrics_semantics.md

 `Semantic` = a column name that appears multiple times across your database.

 The `Semantics` tab takes your most commonly used columns across your entire database and helps you assign synonyms and definitions to them.

-We query your database and count the column names that appear most frequently.
+Kater queries your database and counts the column names that appear most frequently.
 You can then assign synonyms and definitions to these columns.

 These global synonyms ensures that everyone in your organization speaks the same language.